clp/learn_python/find_answers/README.rst

 one answer for a question).

-One way that it can identify useful answers is based on the terms that they contain compared to terms that are found in high-score answers.
+One way that it can identify useful answers is based on the terms that each answer contains, compared to terms that are found in high-score answers.

 The o/p is a csv file containing a question followed